Official Launch of the VINID’OCC Project: Supporting Varietal Innovation for the Future of Viticulture and Oenology in Occitanie

-On Friday, September 16, 2022, from 10:30 a.m. to 12:30 p.m., at Espace Capdeville (Occitanie Region), Philippe Augé, President of the University of Montpellier, and Patrick This, Director of Research at INRAE, will officially launch the VINID’OCC Key Challenge.
-The Key Challenges are an initiative of the Occitanie Region to support the collective dynamics of research stakeholders in Occitanie.
-The University of Montpellier will be the lead institution and point of contact for the consortium agreement.
+On Friday, September 16, 2022, from 10:30 a.m. to 12:30 p.m., at the Espace Capdeville (Occitanie Region), Philippe Augé, President of the University of Montpellier, and Patrick This, Research Director at INRAE, will officially launch the VINID’OCC Key Challenge.
+The Key Challenges are an initiative of the Occitanie Region to support the collective efforts of research stakeholders in Occitanie.
+The University of Montpellier will serve as the lead institution and point of contact for the consortium agreement.

 By invitation only